Call for Entries: Gain Master's Program Admission and Scholarships with IE Architecture+ Prize

 Registration

 There are no registration fees for the IE Architecture+ Prize.
-Participants must register through the competition’s online platform: www.arquideas.net.
+Participants must register through the competition’s online platform.

 Submission